Huckabee to Newsmax: Manchin '24 Run Hits Biden

-Political commentator and former Arkansas Republican Gov. Mike Huckabee told Newsmax Wednesday that if retiring West Virgina Democrat Sen. Joe Manchin decides to run for president in 2024, it will "no doubt" pull votes away from Democrat incumbent President Joe Biden.
+Political commentator and former Arkansas Republican Gov. Mike Huckabee told Newsmax on Wednesday that if retiring West Virginia Democrat Sen. Joe Manchin decides to run for president in 2024, it will "no doubt" pull votes away from Democrat incumbent President Joe Biden.

 NBC News reported Wednesday that Manchin, who previously said he planned to retire from the Senate, said during an interview that he would "absolutely" consider throwing his hat in the ring.